oluwaseunadenuga/Risk-Management-in-Financial-Institutions/README.md

 Currently, there is no comprehensive risk assessment to identify and prioritise these threats effectively.
 This limits the organisation’s ability to implement appropriate mitigation strategies and maintain regulatory compliance.
 Therefore, a structured risk assessment following ISO 27001 principles is needed to evaluate risks and develop targeted treatment plans to strengthen data security and resilience.

 # Objectives
-The goal of the project is to perform a risk assessment to identify potential threats that could compromise the confidentiality, integrity and availability of financial data
+The goal of the project is to perform a risk assessment for the client to identify potential threats that could compromise the confidentiality, integrity and availability of financial data

 ---